How to Write a Resume for OpenAI

 Strong

-Led the development of an RLHF pipeline that collected and processed 850K human preference annotations to fine-tune a large language model, reducing harmful output rates by 73% on internal safety benchmarks while maintaining task performance within 2% of the base model across 12 evaluation categories.
+Led an RLHF pipeline that collected and processed 850K human preference annotations to fine-tune a large language model, reducing harmful-output rates 73% on internal safety benchmarks while holding task performance within 2% of the base model across 12 evaluation categories.

 Weak